Starting with release 3.1.2,

 ASDF also detects dependencies from

-You may thus import a well-defined set of symbols from an existing package
+You may thus import a well-defined set of symbols from an existing

-or if you prefer to use any such symbol fully qualified by a package prefix,
+If you prefer to use any such symbol fully qualified by a package prefix,

 you may declare a dependency on such a package and its corresponding system